mitchellwaite/OpenCV_VS2017/README.md

 ### Easy Method

-If you have Visual Studio 2017, the project file in this repository is set up already.
+If you have Visual Studio 2017 or 2015, the project file in this repository is mostly set up already.
 Make a copy of it.
 You can build for "Debug" or "Release".
 64-bit mode is the only one supported

+Step 1: Open the solution file.

+Step 2: Right click on "Project 1" in the solution explorer.

+Step 3: Under `Configuration Properties -> General` open the `Windows SDK` dropdown menu.

+Step 4: Select the first item on the list.

+Step 5: Press "OK"

+You should now be able to compile your programs.